Why Payment Fraud Prevention?

 • Automated risk analysis: Uses AI and machine learning to automatically analyse past transaction data, learn from it, and generate risk scores for incoming transactions based on that analysis.

-How To Choose A Fraud Prevention Tool
+How To Choose A Payment Fraud Prevention Tool

 Merchants face fraud in many forms and from many sources, hence it is critical to ensure you have the essential fraud-prevention features in your arsenal to fight fraud.
 Here are six features you should consider while choosing your fraud management tools: